Rasmagoric/Firefox2022/README.md

 # Firefox 2022
-A fresh css redesign for your firefox desktop browser.
+A visual css redesign for your Firefox desktop browser.

 ✔️ Tested in Mac/Windows10 Firefox 88.0.1 (Proton update coming soon)